Yi-ellen/WCSGNet/README.md

 * models

-  >  This folder contains the trained models and the models obtained from each fold of the cross validations by `src/ewcsn_classify_train.py` and `src/wcsn_classify_train.py`
+  >  This folder contains the trained models and the models obtained from each fold of the cross validations by  `src/wcsn_classify_train.py`

 * models_LWT

-  > This folder contains the trained models and the models obtained from each fold of the cross validations by `src/LWT_ewcsn_classify_train.py`
+  > This folder contains the trained models and the models obtained from each fold of the cross validations by `src/LWT_wcsn_classify_train.py`

 * models_UWA

-  > This folder contains the trained models and the models obtained from each fold of the cross validations by `src/UWA_ewcsn_classify_train.py`
+  > This folder contains the trained models and the models obtained from each fold of the cross validations by `src/UWA_wcsn_classify_train.py`

 * preds

-  >  This folder contains the predicted results generated by `src/ewcsn_classify_test.py` and `src/wcsn_classify_test.py`
+  >  This folder contains the predicted results generated by `src/wcsn_classify_test.py`

 * preds_LWT